kurves/alx-system_engineering-devops/0x01-shell_permissions/README.md

-aet the mode of the file
+set premissions the same as olleh